GaGandour/dotfiles/README.md

 ```bash
 brew install neovim
 ```
 Remember to set the ChatGPT secret key accordingly so that the ChatGPT plugin works.
+The same holds for the Github Copilot key.

 ### Powerlevel10k
 I use [Powerlevel10k](https://github.com/romkatv/powerlevel10k).
 You can install it with: